JuliaMath/GSL.jl/README.md

     * Restriction Functions (Section 7.31.5)
     * Trigonometric Functions With Error Estimates (Section 7.31.6)
 * All other functions are untested
+* All macros are untested

 ## How you can help

 The wrappers are automatically generated using `util/makewrapper.py`.

 1. Test function wrappers for correctness.
-2. Expose `GSL_*` constants and macros to Julia.
-3. Write convenience methods to further wrap the function calls with a Julia- friendly syntax.
+2. Write convenience methods to further wrap the function calls with a Julia- friendly syntax.